joseeden/notes-cbt-nuggets-devasc/Notes_30-39/32-Management_Control_Data_Planes.md

 In charge of actually doing the forwarding based on the information or instructions provided by the control plane.

 **MANAGEMENT PLANE**
 Interaction with management of the network devices to make changes or get status updates from the network devices.
-This used the following:
+This uses the following:
 - SNMP
 - Netconf
 - SSH